piyushr147/springBoot/java_interview.md

         Calling Example.count or Example.showCount() accesses the same static member regardless of how many objects you create.

     But what about static classes?
         In Java, only nested classes can be static.
 A top-level class cannot be static.
-So: static nested class means:
+So static nested class means:
             It does not have a reference to the enclosing instance.
             It does not behave like a static variable or method — it’s not shared.
             It’s just defined in a static context, meaning you don't need an outer object to instantiate it.